This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Neem Oil and Insecticidal Soap

-Neem oil disrupts pest life cycles, targeting insects like aphids and mites without harming beneficial ones.
+Neem oil disrupts pest life cycles, targeting aphids and mites while sparing beneficial insects.
+For maximum effectiveness, apply every 7-10 days during active infestations.

 Companion Planting and Pest-Repelling Herbs